-In the foothills of the mighty Nepalese Himalaya the Kathmandu valley sprawls across 230 square miles and is the most densely populated part of Nepal with a population of 2.5 million and three of the largest cities.
+In the foothills of the mighty Nepalese Himalaya the Kathmandu Valley sprawls across 230 square miles and is the most densely populated part of Nepal with a population of 2.5 million and three of the largest cities.
 The contrast to travellers arriving wearily from the mountains is huge but the change of pace is worth it as the 7 UNESCO sites of Kathmandu Valley are a cultural feast for the mind, soul and senses, a real joy to explore.

-The seven UNESCO sites should be top of your list of things to do in Kathmandu and they can be found in the capital city of Kathmandu, neighbouring Bhaktapur and Patan (Lalitpur) and a small village nearby.
+The seven UNESCO sites in Kathmandu should be top of your list of things to do in the. city. and they can be found in the capital city of Kathmandu, neighbouring Bhaktapur and Patan (Lalitpur) and a small village nearby.
 These groups of buildings and individual monuments are a fascinating illustration of how Buddhism and Hinduism have developed and intertwined over thousands of years.
 Nepal is a multi-ethnic country which has seen the two main religions prosper together and this largely peaceful co-existence is what makes the country so special.

 Many of the buildings in Nepal were severely damaged by the devastating earthquake of 2015.
 As you explore you will see the repairs and renovations continuing.
 The Nepalese rely heavily on tourism and, unless you are in Nepal for the mountains, it is these stunning buildings which bring tourists to Kathmandu.
 A large reduction in the number of tourists after the earthquake has made a huge difference to the economy and fixing the precious UNESCO sites is a part of the re-birth of a struggling city.

-Swayambunath- The Monkey Temple
+Swayambunath – The Monkey Temple

 Swayambunath sits atop a green hill high above Kathmandu and is one of the most well-loved temples in the area.
 Catch a mini-bus or a taxi from the city centre and, depending on traffic, it takes 30 minutes to get to.